soup-bowl/Modoki-Firefox/README.md

 This project aims to bring the Modern Modoki (or close in appearance) theme back to Firefox using the amazing Redmond Firefox theme base, via Firefox's remaining UserChrome interface.

-If you're using Pale Moon browser, there's a fork of the original extension which is the best way to use Modern Modoki.
+If you're using Pale Moon browser, Use **[Modoki Moon](https://addons.palemoon.org/addon/modoki-moon/)** instead of this - a full fork of the original.

 If you want compact density in Proton, set `browser.uidensity` to `1` ([source](https://www.omgubuntu.co.uk/2021/06/firefox-89-released-with-brand-new-look)).